Waterford Suir Valley Railway

 Waterford Suir Valley Railway (WSVR) is a registered charity operating on a gauge railway track from Kilmeadan back towards Bilberry outside Waterford, Ireland.The line shares much of its route along the banks of River Suir with the Waterford Greenway.
 This walking and cycle path passes through the station which has car parking and a coffee shop for visitors.

 Apart from the station platforms, there are two other halts, built in 2017, at Mount Congreve and Bilberry on the outskirts of Waterford.
 The railway currently only uses diesel locomotives though efforts are underway to restore a steam locomotive to full operating capacity to run on the line.
-In addition to regular scheduled services, the railway also operates a popular 'Santa Express' service.
-The carriages are wheelchair accessible.
+In addition to regular scheduled services, the railway also operates a 'Santa Express' service.
+Some of the carriages are wheelchair accessible.

 History

 The society was established in 1997 with the intention of restoring the Waterford and Tramore Railway, but after feasibility studies this was deemed impractical due to changes in road layouts made since the line's closure.
 The Waterford - Dungarvan rail route was then explored and agreement was reached to try to restore a section of the historic line which was integral in connecting travelers from London to Killarney made popular as a holiday destination by Queen Victoria and was the first line to have luxury dining cars in Ireland.
 This line also carried mail from the UK and Ireland to the Americas via Cobh.

 The society laid its first track in 2000 and by the end of 2003 it had laid over 8 km of track from Kilmeaden to Gracedieu Junction.
 It ran its first public trains in May that year.

 In 2004, a further 2 km of track were laid as far as Bilberry.
 In 2008, the railway carried its 100,000th passenger, and in 2010 opened a maintenance and storage shed for its rolling stock.
 In 2016, the WSVR received planning permission for a new station building at Kilmeaden.

 In March 2017, the Waterford Greenway opened on the 46 km of track bed built for the Waterford to Dungarvan rail line with walkers and cyclists sharing much of the last 10 km with the heritage railway as it heads towards Waterford City.
 Kilmeaden station is a meeting point with users of the Greenway and visitors to the railway availing of the station's facilities.

 The railway is a registered charity, with a voluntary board of directors, with the purpose of preserving a part of Waterford's industrial heritage and educating visitors on its history.
 In 2016, the railway carried over 24,000 passengers and by 2018 this number had risen to just under 30,000.
-The Whistlestop Cafe and facilities were completed in 2020, partly funded by the 'Dormant Accounts Fund', which helps meet the needs of the growing number of visitors to the Greenway.
+The Whistlestop Cafe and facilities were completed in 2020, partly funded by the 'Dormant Accounts Fund'.
 It is one of the last rest points with facilities between Kilmeaden and Waterford City.